 - The NuGet command-line utility, which allows you to download the above mentioned DLL (http://nuget.org/nuget.exe)

-What versions of Splunk does the app support?
+What versions of Splunk does the add-on support?

 All full Splunk instances require version 6.0.1 or later.